Miss Tourism International

 Miss Tourism International is an annual international beauty pageant run and owned by Malaysia–based D’Touch International Sdn.
 Bhd.
 Foundation.

-The current Miss Tourism International is Suphatra Kliangprom from Thailand.
-She was crowned on November 25, 2022.
+The current Miss Tourism International is Zuzanna Balonek from Poland.
+She was crowned on October 18, 2025, at the Resorts World Genting, Genting Highlands, Bentong, Pahang, Malaysia.

 History

-The Miss Tourism International world final is a New Year’s Eve pageant that plays host to many international beauty queens from around the world.
-The pageant was first held in 1994 at Kuching, Sarawak, where 24 contestants competed.
-In 2011, the pageant was live telecast on RTM1 and witnessed by thousands of revellers at Dataran Merdeka prior to the 2012 countdown.
+The Miss Tourism International is a pageant that plays host to many internationalism beauty Queens from around the world.
+The pageant was first held in 1994 at Kuching, Sarawak, where 24 contestants completed.
+In 2011, the pageant was live telecast on RTM1 and witnessed by thousands of relievers at Dataran Merdeka prior to the 2012 countdown.

-The inauguration of Miss Tourism Queen International was held in Colombo, Sri Lanka in 2002.
 Also in 2002, the first live internet broadcast of the event occurred.
-In 2022, the pageant was hosted again in Kuching, Sarawak for the second time in 28 years.
+In 2022, the pageant was hosted again in Kuching, Sarawak for the second time.
 The pageant was held for 18 days from 11 to 28 November.